mozilla/docker-sbt/README.md

 # docker-sbt

 Dockerfile for sbt (Scala build tool)

 This is built on top of the [openjdk](https://hub.docker.com/_/openjdk/) image and takes inspiration from [hseeberger/scala-sbt](https://github.com/hseeberger/scala-sbt).

+# Tatari Fork

+This fork slightly modifies the Dockerfile to install curl.

+This way, we can use a `slim` OpenJDK base for smaller images.

+### TODO:
+It also adds a `.drone.yml` to build and upload to our ECR.

 ## Usage